Exabyte-io/rewotes/vitalypro/README.md

 2. **Step 2: Develop a module for ML modeling**

 This module consist of 3 classes: *read_data*, *data_preparation*, and *modeling*.
 The first class is written to get all necessary data for modeling from QE output files.
-This includes lattice constants, compositions, fermi level (read from xlm file) and band energies (read from bands.x output). *data_preparation* module can be used to split the data into training / testing sets.
+This includes lattice constants, compositions, fermi level (read from xlm file) and band energies (read from bands.x output).
+The *data_preparation* module can be used to split the data into training / testing sets.
 Options with manual or random selection are included.
 The final module consist of two tree-based ML models: Random forest and XGboost.
 Random forest suppots multioutput regression, however, for XGboost I had to use sklearn MultiOutputRegressor to make predictions (see https://github.com/dmlc/xgboost/issues/2087).
 The modeling is perfromed with automatic hyperparameter search using Bayesian optimization.
 To reduce possibility of overfitting, an option for n-fold cross validation is added.
 More details will be provided on Monday

 3. **Step 3: Predict a SL bandstructure with the ML model**